mounseflit/ACS-RAG/Readme.md

 *   **Scalability**: The architecture should consider future scalability, especially for handling large volumes of data and concurrent users.
 *   **Security**: API keys and sensitive information will be handled securely (e.g., using Streamlit secrets).
 *   **Performance**: Optimization of file processing and retrieval will be crucial for a responsive user experience.
-*   **Specific Watsonx AI APIs**: Further investigation into the exact Watsonx AI APIs for each processing step (e.g., OCR for scanned images, specific embedding models) will be required during implementation.
+*   **Specific ACS AI APIs**: Further investigation into the exact ACS AI APIs for each processing step (e.g., OCR for scanned images, specific embedding models) will be required during implementation.

 This design provides a solid foundation for building the RAG system.
 The next phase will involve implementing the file processing modules based on this architecture.